gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/routines.md

 skills while neglecting other facets of life can lead to an imbalance, a state best described by Kelsey Hightower's insightful observation:

-"If you focus too much on technology and technical skills, you'll end up as a senior engineer and a junior human being." - Kelsey Hightower
+> If you focus too much on technology and technical skills, you'll end up as a
+> senior engineer and a junior human being. - Kelsey Hightower

 Previously, I've shared [best practices](../habits) concerning coding and engineering productivity from a technical standpoint.
 But to unlock even greater